Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Total_Items_Investigations
-     - A COUNTER Metric_Type that represents the number of times users accessed the content (i.e. full text) of an item, or information describing that item (i.e. an abstract).
+     - A COUNTER Metric_Type that represents the number of times users accessed the content (e.g. a full text) of an item, or information describing that item (e.g. an abstract).
      -

    * - Total_Item_Requests
-     - A COUNTER Metric_Type that represents the number of times users requested the full content (i.e. full text) of an item.
-Requests may take the form of viewing, downloading, emailing, or printing content, provided such actions can be tracked by the content provider’s server.
+     - A COUNTER Metric_Type that represents the number of times users requested the full content (e.g. a full text) of an item.
+Requests may take the form of viewing, downloading, emailing, or printing content, provided such actions can be tracked by the content provider.
      -

    * - TR